top of page

 All the food on display looked like top-class produce.

-The staff, who hail from the Dominican Republic, are very entertaining and attentive.
+The staff, who hail from the Dominican Republic, are entertaining and attentive.

-To say goodbye, we were given a gin and tonic with a lollipop!
+We were given a gin and tonic with a lollipop to say goodbye!
 A place to return to.

-By now we were full, so could not eat or drink anymore.
-The three bars below which we have been to in the past are all worth trying.
+By now, we were full and could not eat or drink anymore.
+The three bars below, which we have been to in the past, are all worth trying.

 LA EÑE